Mir1001/EARS/README.md

 * If you have special representation create your own individual by extending EARS Individual.
 "class MyIndividual extends Individual"
-* Search for main methods in EARS source code for mere examples.
+* Search for main methods in EARS source code for more examples.
 * All problem data (Dimension, Bounds, etc...) can be obtaint by Task in method public Individual run(Task taskProblem).
 * Check taskProblem.isStopCriteria() after every evaluation.